upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 like the base Pokemon, such as GMax Pikachu displaying as "Pikachu" / `25`.
 This is intentionally identity-based rather than display-name-based; GMax entries outside that known CFRU/DPE block remain audit-required.

+CFRU/DPE Gen9 also declares known Pikachu nonstandard visual identities in one contiguous source-backed block:
+`SPECIES_PIKACHU_SURFING` `0x43D` through `SPECIES_PIKACHU_CAP_PARTNER` `0x44B`.
+These are not Mega, GMax, or regional
+forms, but they are not normal default-pool species either. `Species.isIrregularSpecialForm()` now treats that block as irregular special forms, so a Pokemon that displays as "Pikachu" / `25` but has a Surfing, Flying, Cosplay, Libre, Rock Star, Pop Star, Belle, Ph.D, or Cap identity is excluded by safe/default special-form options.
+Normal Pikachu identity `0x19` remains allowed.
+GMax Pikachu identity `0x4F0` remains classified by the GMax predicate, not by the irregular Pikachu block.

 Alolan Vulpix is partly represented by the existing `alolanForme` concept, but the model is Alola-specific and not a general regional-form category.
 It does not cover Galarian Meowth, Hisuian Growlithe, or Paldean Wooper as a uniform feature.